torizon/blog/content/offline-hardware-bound-keys-signing-blog-post.md

 For generating the keys, I used the PIV tool built by Yubico, called `$ yubico-piv-tool`.
 It can be built using package managers like Homebrew or by simply cloning the source repository and building it.

-The commands for key generation are -
+The steps for key generation are:
 1. `$ yubico-piv-tool -a generate -s 9c -A ED25519 -k -o uptane-signing-key-ed25519.pem`
 2. `$ yubico-piv-tool -a verify-pin -a selfsign -s 9c -S '/CN=piv_auth/OU=test/O=example.com/' -i uptane-signing-key-ed25519.pem`
     This will generate and print a self-signed certificate to stdout.
 Copy this certificate (including the headers) for